 Nostalgia was another key feature of Netflix Originals for viewers.
 The show Stranger Things is a prime example of this.
 Whether it be in the soundtrack, costume design or sequels to old classics, it was widely expressed that building on nostalgia to provide fresh and compelling content was a recipe for success.
 This relates nicely to the fact that viewers were also 2.5x more likely to discuss the topic of informality and friendliness.
 Formed by words such as ‘relatable’ and ‘likeable’, this topic paired with the element of nostalgia suggests that viewers respond to content they can connect with on a sentimental level.

 When it comes to understanding competitors, text analytics is key to digging deeper into your competitor data.
-This analysis revealed important consumer insights which highlight how Netflix and Amazon don’t necessarily need to pour millions of dollars into impressive special effects and technology.
+This analysis of Netflix vs. Amazon Prime revealed important consumer insights which highlight how Netflix and Amazon don’t necessarily need to pour millions of dollars into impressive special effects and technology.
 Rather, the focus should be on developing compelling storylines.
 It seems that tapping into audiences’ emotional intelligence and sentimentality is key to creating resonant content (with a sprinkling of good-looking actors thrown in for good measure).